douglaslloyd/integration-platform-docs/docs/integration-manager/server-administration/setup-kubernetes.md

 Specific infrastructure requirements must exist prior to the Professional Services engagement.

-Client must provide at least two environments (test and production) and demonstrate in-house competence in the following areas:
+You must provide at least two environments (test and production) and demonstrate in-house competence in the following areas:
 * Kubernetes Admin Competency
 * Basic understanding of Helm
 * Kubernetes Cluster, AWS EKS Cluster, Azure AKS Cluster, or GKE Cluster